Quick Tips for Preventing Baby Diaper Leaks

 If your baby’s inserts are damp and fit too snugly, you’ll notice your baby’s diaper leaking when you carry him snugly around the hips.
-If your baby’s onesies are too small, then also you will notice compression leaks.
+If your baby’s onesies are too small, it could also lead to compression leaks.
 Hence, when making your baby wear a diaper, make sure it snugs around his waist and is not overly tight.

 3. Diaper Material

 The material of the diaper may also be the reason why your baby’s diaper might be leaking.
-Some diapers are made from natural fibres like cotton and hemp while others aren’t.
-Lower the absorbency limit, higher the leakage and vice versa.
-If your baby is wearing a poor quality diaper, it might leak.
+Some diapers are made from natural fibres like cotton and hemp, while others aren’t.
+The lower the absorbency limit, the higher the leakage and vice versa.
+Hence, if your baby is wearing a poor-quality diaper, it might leak.

 4. Bad Fit

 If the diaper size is too small or if it fights too tightly, has loose elasticity and doesn’t wrap around the legs and bottom properly, then expect some leakage.

 5. Synthetic Washing